 Connecting to the Creek Boardwalk, the residences will be surrounded by retail, food and beverage (F&B), leisure and entertainment facilities.
 World-class leisure activities will be available through access to the marina, yacht club, ferry terminal creek pier, lighthouse, harbour point and other cultural amenities.

-Architecture firm RTKL, which is part of ARCADIS, designed the masterplan with main focus on green-blue urban planning and public space.
+Architecture firm RTKL, which is part of ARCADIS, designed the masterplan with a main focus on green-blue urban planning and public space.